Comparatives ESL Games, Activities and Worksheets

 ESL Comparatives Board Game - Grammar and Speaking: Changing Word Forms, Asking and Answering Questions from Prompts, Freer Practice - Pair Work - Intermediate (B1) - 30 minutes

 In this free comparatives board game, students change adjectives into their comparative forms and then use the comparative adjectives to ask and answer conversation questions.
 Students take turns rolling the dice and moving their counter along the board.
 When a student lands on a square, they change the adjective in the conversation question into its comparative form and then ask the question to their partner.
 Their partner then answers the question in sentence form, explaining any reasons in more detail.
-The two students continue taking it in turns to ask and answer the comparative conversation questions until one student reaches the finish.
+The two students continue taking turns to asking and answering the comparative conversation questions until one student reaches the finish.
 That student wins the game.

 Comparatives Board Game Preview